Cambodia country brief

 The Extraordinary Chambers in the Courts of Cambodia

 Australia has also supported the Extraordinary Chambers in the Courts of Cambodia (ECCC) to investigate and prosecute senior leaders of the Khmer Rouge regime and those most responsible for atrocities committed between 1975 and 1979.
 Our support reinforces our commitment to human rights and holding to account those responsible for serious international crimes.
 From 2004 to 2020 Australia contributed $44.05 million to the ECCC.

 Australia and Cambodia work closely together to combat people smuggling and trafficking, irregular migration, child sex tourism, narcotics trafficking, fraud and terrorism.
 An Australian Federal Police liaison office in Phnom Penh cooperates with and assists Cambodian law enforcement agencies to deal with transnational crime.

-Since 2018, the Anti-Money Laundering Assistance Team in Australia’s Department of Home Affairs and the Attorney General’s Department have equipped Cambodian officials with the skills to develop new laws and policies to address transnational crime.
+Between 2018 and 2021, the Anti-Money Laundering Assistance Team in Australia's Department of Home Affairs and the Attorney General's Department equipped Cambodian officials with the skills to develop new laws and policies to address transnational crime.
 This supported Cambodia to develop new laws to more effectively share evidence internationally to prosecute transnational crime and to combat the financing of weapons of mass destruction.

 Australia's modest defence cooperation program aims to assist Cambodia to develop a modern, outward-looking defence force that contributes to regional security and stability.
 Key focus areas for our defence engagement include training and education, maritime security, and organisational reform to support the professionalisation of the Royal Cambodian Armed Forces.